ghimiremukesh/HJI_VI/README.md

 `validation_scripts\closedloop_traj_generation.py`: use value network as controller to generate closed-loop trajectory

-`validation_scripts\value_generation.py`: use value network and state from ground truth to generate value and costate
+`validation_scripts\value_generation.py`: use value network and state from ground truth data to generate value and costate

 `validation_scripts\value_landscape_generation.py`: use value network to generate value landscape